mtconnect/iso_digital_twin_adapter/README.md

 The default user name and password are: `Default User` and `robotics`.

-The configuration for the MTConnect Agent is in the `robot\agent` subdirectory and has all the Device.xml and configuration file to collect information from the local machine.
+The configuration for the MTConnect Agent is in the `robot/agent` subdirectory and has all the Device.xml and configuration file to collect information from the local machine.

 The server requires certificates.
 I have checked in a personal private and public key pair for testing.
 The `generate` script uses openssh tools to create new certificates using the cert.config file.
 To customize it, change the `[ subject ]` section to match your identity.